 “I like the synergy of correlating required Aquifer cases to the didactic schedule.
 This helps reinforce concepts already learned in the classroom or clinic.
 Seeing the content again in a different setting makes me more likely to remember the information and use it appropriately.”

 - Link Cases Directly to Clinical Experiences.

 Aquifer cases naturally support in-person clinical learning.
-Assign cases specifically to prepare your students for a patient they will see, or provide additional information on a condition that they encountered in clinic.
+Encourage students to use the Patient Library to find specific cases to prep for a patient they will see, or learn more about on a condition that they encountered in clinic.

 - Replace Talking Head Didactics with Active Learning Sessions.

 Using Aquifer cases as a framework, create a case-based learning session to meet your needs–or take advantage of Aquifer’s ready-to-use teaching tools.
 These tools can also be a great framework for M4’s or residents to teach junior students and share their experiences.
 This method works well via Zoom or your video conferencing tool of choice.

 - Build Clinical Skills

 Think of Aquifer cases as standardized patients and ask students to prepare oral case presentations, write a SOAP note related to the patient, or review the summary statements they write as part of their work inside the case.
 This method helps develop important clinical skills and provides a structure for faculty feedback.